Are Credit Cards Always Bad News?

 There wasn’t much point in using my no-rewards Capital One card, so I virtually stopped using it.

-And then, one day, I was making a hotel reservation, and as I was checking out, got an offer for the Wyndham Rewards card, and I thought, hey, why not?
+And then, one day, I was making a hotel reservation, and as I was checking out, I got an offer for the Wyndham Rewards card, and I thought, hey, why not?

 And now?
 Well, I use what I now know is a low-level rewards card for every purchase I can because, you know what?
 I don’t care if it’s low-level.
-It earns me free hotel stays, which is amazing when I’m driving 800 miles one way to visit family.
+It earns me free hotel stays, which is impressive when I’m driving 800 miles one way to visit family.

 So are all credit cards bad?